jaydotpdot/BoxachoxAngularJS/README.md

 # BoxachoxAngularJS
 A conversion of the front-end of my dating website's homepage (boxachox.com) to AngularJS from .NET Web Forms & jQuery.
+(DISCLAIMER: The content is purely satirical)

 For the demo I focused my time on the surface elements of the page (layout, animations, responsiveness, etc.), didn't worry about creating real services or hooking up to live data.